Path of the Dragon

 Most personal growth frameworks separate psychology, spirituality, and reality into different rooms.
 This path does not.

-Path of the Dragon stands at the meeting point of somatic neuroscience, depth psychology, trauma-informed ethics, contemplative practice, systems theory, and mythic language.
+Path of the Dragon stands at the meeting point of these lenses.
+It treats the nervous system, the psyche, and lived reality as coupled layers of one process rather than separate domains.
 Its voice is poetic, but its architecture is shaped by embodiment, recursive self-reference, and the dynamics of living systems.

 Diagram of a meditating figure aligned with three lenses of the Dragon Path: nervous system, psyche, and reality.